Zoko

 Zoko quick find.

 We enforced Quick Search.
-Available anywhere, quickly accessible, intuitive, and it singles-out results based on their context.
+Available anywhere, quickly accessible, and intuitive, it singles out results based on their context.

 We made it 100% keyboard-friendly for an even more productive experience.
 Night and day.